Seres67/nexus_speed_indicator/README.md

-# Nexus Template
+# Nexus Speed Indicator

-A Nexus addon template.
+A Nexus addon that shows your current speed.

 ## License